Research

 Water diversion licenses issued by the Province for both lakes total 2257 dam³/yr, more than twice the supply available in a severe drought.
 [This does not] seem appropriate for future planning, and for allocation of the water resource.

-Safe yield analysis for surface water resources
+Safe yield analysis for surface water resources [in the St. Mary Lake watershed]

 Donald Hodgins, 2017